mjbarnes/git-tutorial/Readme.md

 * `$ git merge `
 * `$ git log --oneline --decorate --graph`

+## Github desktop applications
-# Install and configure the GitHub desktop application.
+ Install and configure the GitHub desktop application.
 (The application will generate an SSH key and add it to your Github account for you)
 Github:windows - http://windows.github.com/
 Github:mac - http://mac.github.com/

 # Recources:
 https://help.github.com/articles/set-up-git